 As you may know, Ubuntu has a mainline Kernel PPA that keeps building the latest Linux Kernel packages for testing purpose.
-You can download & install the Kernel packages from there in latest Ubuntu 22.04 LTS, but it won’t work in 20.04 anymore.
+The most recent packages however do NOT support current Ubuntu 22.04 & 20.04 LTS.

 For those who need the latest Kernel for new hardware support or compatibility fixes, there’s now a new repository with all current Ubuntu LTS (20.04 & 22.04) and Debian Stable (Bookworm) support.